sergiocrol/stagy/README.md

 - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault

+**layout**

+- As a user I want to see a navbar with a logo and menu item in every view
+- As a user I want to see a footer with notifications, requests and search button in every view
+- As a user I want to see a menu button in the nav that allows me to access my profile and logout

 **homepage**

-- As a user I want to be able to access the homepage so that I see what the app is about and login or signup
+- As a registered user I want to be able to access the homepage so that I see what the app is about and login or signup
+- As a not registered user I want to be able to access the landing page and start searching what I want
+- As a band I want to see a list of bar suggestions in the homepage
+- As a bar I want to see a list of band suggestions in the homepage

 **sign up**

-- As a user I want to sign up on the webpage so that I can access the searching and offering functionalities
+- As a user I want to sign up to the webpage so that I can access the searching and offered functionalities
-- As a user I want to specify what type of user I am.
-Weather I am a band or artist who offers music or a bar/stablishment with a stage for people to play in.
+- As a user I want to specify my name, username and password, main location and what type of user I am.
+- As a user I want to be able to sign up in any moment of my navigation

 **login**

 - As a user I want to be able to log in on the webpage so that I can get back to my account
+- As a user I want to be able to log in in every moment of my navigation

 **logout**